Employment and Training

 NOTE: All records, documents and information submitted by you or obtained through verification by our office are held in strict confidence and never made available to the public.

-The grant (does not need to be payed back) is a lump-sum payment provided once per program year.
-A grant is NOT provided every month.
-In most cases, the grant is paid directly to your fuel provider.
+The benefit (does not need to be payed back) is a lump-sum payment provided once per program year.
+A benefit is NOT provided every month.
+In most cases, the benefit is paid directly to your fuel provider.

 Once this office has processed your application, we will enter your case onto the state LIEAP computer.
 You will receive a folded notice from the Department of Public Health and Human Services in Helena.
 In order to find out if you are eligible, you must tear off the sides at the perforations and fully unfold the notice.
 You will find information regarding your eligible/ineligible status, how much you are eligible for the one-time lump sum winter benefit, and requirements for Supplemental Assistance as well as instructions for what to do if you disagree with our decision.